ruyrybeyro/chrootvpn/README.md

 - first time run it as sudo ./vpn.sh -i

-- accept localhost https://localhost:14186/id certificate in brower
+- accept localhost https://localhost:14186/id certificate in brower if not Firefox

 - visit VPN page for logging in